 They are a chunky bit of timber that gives them a wonderfully rustic and industrial vibe when making furniture.
 I have used the boards for shelving and making a world map desk as this DIY bench.

 As well as being good solid sturdy timber, scaffolding boards are very cheap.
 Especially old scaffolding boards, which can often be bought very cheaply and sometimes are even given away free by builders.
 Personally, I prefer to reclaim old boards for my scaffolding board furniture DIYs, as this only adds to their rustic aesthetic.

 I knew I’d scored when I saw this scaffolding board sticking out of the skip I couldn’t resist it.
 I loved the weathered look of the wood and thought it would look great once sanded and polished.

 It wasn’t until I added a broken old chair to my scrap hoard did I come up with an idea for my scaffolding board furniture.
-I decided to merge the 2 into a lovely reclaimed wood bench.
+I decided to merge them both into a lovely reclaimed wood DIY bench.

 I might compromise and have the bench outside in the summer for extra seating or even just for pots and then bring it inside for the winter.
 I just love how good the reclaimed wood on the scaffolding board furniture looks now that it’s been polished up.
 It still has a lot of character.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.